-31 OIE, Terrestrial Animal Health Code
+&lt;sup>31 OIE, Terrestrial Animal Health Code

-32 Nestlé Responsible Sourcing Standard; RSPCA, RSPCA welfare standards SAN, Sustainable Agriculture Standard; GRSB, Statement on Antimicrobial Stewardship
+&lt;sup>32 Nestlé Responsible Sourcing Standard; RSPCA, RSPCA welfare standards SAN, Sustainable Agriculture Standard; GRSB, Statement on Antimicrobial Stewardship

 4.1.4 Efforts are taken to reduce the emission of greenhouse gases resulting from activities, meeting, at minimum, the industry sector's best practices and considering the best available technology.
-33 4.1.5 The amount of soil carbon is maintained or increased.
+4.1.5 The amount of soil carbon is maintained or increased.
 4.1.6 If applicable, national and/or international regulations concerning emission reduction targets for relevant climate change factors and actions are complied with.
 Criterion 4.2 Climate change adaptation efforts are implemented proportionate to the risks.
-Risks resulting from climate change that may endanger the sustainability of operations are considered, and appropriate climate adaptation measures are implemented.
-4.2.1 The critical risks for the operation resulting or potentially resulting from climate change are identified.
-4.2.2 Measures for climate change adaptation are implemented for high-risk areas and are proportionate to the scale of the operations and anticipated social, economic and environmental impacts.
-Criterion 4.3 Efforts are taken for GHG removal and ecosystem restoration as appropriate.
-Opportunities for GHG removal and ecosystem restoration and implementing related activities are considered when feasible and relevant.
-4.3.1 Best business practices to ensure GHG removals based on land use and land management practices and carbon stocks to promote positive climate regulation over time are implemented.

-the ecological functionality of the reference ecosystem and enhance human well-being while considering the area's changing environmental, social and economic conditions.
+Risks resulting from climate change that may endanger the sustainability of operations are considered, and appropriate climate adaptation measures are implemented. and a The critical risks for the operation resulting or potentially resulting from climate change are identified. ₩ 4.2.1 The critical risks for the operation resulting or potentially resulting 4.2.1 4.2.2 Crite as a Oppor The critical risks for the operation resulting or potentially resulting from climate change are identified.
+Measures for climate change adaptation are implemented for high-risk areas and are proportionate to the scale of the operations stem restoration human well-being while considering the area's changing environmental, social and economic conditions.